Behy court tomb: Exacavations

-The chamber and court of the tomb was excavated in 1963 and 1964, led by Rúaidhrí de Valéra, Michael Herity and Sean Ó Nualláin with a team of students from University College Dublin, which included Seamus Caulfield.
+The chamber and court of the tomb was excavated in 1963 and 1964, led by Rúaidhrí de Valéra, Michael Herity, and Sean Ó Nualláin with a team of students from University College Dublin, which included Seamus Caulfield.
 The excavations revealed a trapezoidal cairn 28.5 meters long, 10.5 meters wide at the court and 6.5 meters wide at the western end.
 The cairn is bounded by a wall constructed of drystone masonry instead of kerb of boulders which would be more typical of this type of monument.
 The drystone wall also enclosed an oval court measuring 7.5 meters by 5 meters.
 The entrance to the transeptal or cruciform chamber, which is oriented to the east, is blocked by a tall sill-stone.
 The excavated portion of the monument has since been largely covered up again with peat.

 The cruciform main chamber and the antechamber of the court tomb of Behy are very large.
 The entrance to the chamber had been deliberately blocked up with dry stone masonry.
 Above the 2 meter high chamber lie two capstones.
 The floor in the side chambers is paved.
-A range of early neolithic pottery and lithic artefacts were found during the excavation.
+A range of early Neolithic pottery and lithic artefacts were found during the excavation to include a small polished axe, two flint lance points and chert scrapers.

-A pre-bog stone wall adjoins the cairn, and the excavators noted that a wall crossed the monument, indicating that the wall post-dated the neolithic tomb, and that the material used to construct the wall may have been quarried from the cairn.
+A pre-bog stone wall adjoins the cairn, and the excavators noted that a wall crossed the monument, indicating that the wall post-dated the Neolithic tomb, and that the material used to construct the wall may have been quarried from the cairn.
 "Before excavation a stone 'fence' was noted in the cutaway bog running eastwards and westwards from the tomb and built on the mineral soil beneath the bog.
 The excavation showed that the fence or wall was built after the cairn of stones of the tomb had collapsed and therefore had to be later than the construction of the tomb but because the 'fence' underlay the peat, fundamental stratigraphical observation made it clear that the 'fence' had to be older than the initial growth of the bog."